LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 ## Part 3: Front-End

 ### HTML and CSS
-Add a light blue banner across the top of the `flavors.pug` page with a title "Ice Cream Flavors"
+Add a light blue banner across the top of the `flavors.pug` OR `flavors.ejs` page with a title "Ice Cream Flavors"

 - [ ] __10:__ The banner spans the entire page width
 - [ ] __10:__ The title is centered within the banner